 For Tapas, mostly seafood, we went to a small, unassuming restaurant called Betlem (below, left) that had incredible tapas prepared in the tiny kitchen in the back.
 I’m sure I ate my weight in mussels and olives.
 Seriously, I love olives but Spanish olives are amazing and I could live off those alone.

 My first thoughts of Barcelona were that it lacked something that was quintessentially Barcelona.
-I mean, Paris has the Eiffel Tower, Rome has the Colosseum, Athens has the Parthenon but I couldn’t put my finger on what Barcelona had until we attended La Festa Catalan and watched the Castellers.
+I mean, Paris has the Eiffel Tower, Rome has the Colosseum, and Athens has the Parthenon.
+I couldn’t put my finger on what Barcelona had until we attended La Festa Catalan and watched the Castellers.
 Watching the Castellers build human towers with the tiniest little kids on top was surely a treat!
 The music, the excitement, and the fear was all part of the fun and everyone seemed to enjoy the show.

 Overall, I loved Spain and I wish we could have seen more of it.
 We will return one day and I can’t wait!